bergerbd/bergerbd.github.io/_pages/publications.markdown

 ---

 ## 2022
-_Christina Plump, Bernhard Berger and Rolf Drechsler_. **Using density of training data to improve evolutionary algorithms with approximative fitness functions**.
+_Christina Plump, Bernhard J. Berger and Rolf Drechsler_. **Using density of training data to improve evolutionary algorithms with approximative fitness functions**.
 In _2022 IEEE Congress on Evolutionary Computation (CEC)_, 2022 **(accepted for publication)**.

 _Christina Plump, Bernhard J. Berger and Rolf Drechsler_. **Adapting mutation and recombination operators to range-aware relations in real-world application data**.
 In _The Genetic and Evolutionary Computation Conference (GECCO Companion)_, 2022 **(accepted for publication)**.